df

 TLDR

-Display all filesystems and their disk usage using 512-byte units
+Display all filesystems and their disk usage (using 512-byte units)

-Use 1024-byte units when writing space figures
+Use [k]ibibyte (1024 byte) units when showing size figures

 Display information in a portable way